-“Bill was not only my father’s consigliere,” confirms Nancy Southern, today CEO and chair of ATCO.
+“Bill was not only my father’s consigliere,” confirms Nancy Southern, today CEO of ATCO.
 “He was almost his alter ego.
 R. D. wanted ATCO to continue through the generations.
 Bill Britton was extremely strategic, the architect of all of ATCO’s corporate structures.
 R. D. had the vision and Bill did the negotiating.”
 On more than one occasion, Ron Southern said that without Bill Britton, there would have been no ATCO.

 That foundational relationship has endured beyond these two giants, who died 13 months apart — Southern in 2016, Britton the following February.
 To this day, ATCO — now a diversified $23-billion company with earnings in 2020 in excess of $350 million — relies for all its legal advice on Bennett Jones lawyers; it has never maintained an in-house legal department of its own.

 The pattern for seeding such deeply rooted connections did not begin with ATCO.
 Founding partner R. B. Bennett himself had played a role in the formation of the Calgary Stampede, a pivotal civic institution that would remain a client for an entire century.
 Bennett also handled the legal work for the Canadian Medical Protection Association, a file he subsequently handed over to Harry Nolan, who passed it to Herb Laycraft, who transferred it to Jack Major and down the line to partners Anthony Friend, Valerie Prather, and Barbara Stratton.